Air Fryer Salmon Recipe

 No, there’s no need to flip the salmon because it cooks evenly on both sides.
 The air fryer blows air all around the salmon.

-Serve air fryer salmon with stovetop scalloped potatoes or Instant Pot risotto.
-It goes perfectly with asparagus panzanella salad or bruschetta orzo salad.
+Sides: Serve air fryer salmon with stovetop scalloped potatoes or Instant Pot risotto.
+Try it with creamy vodka pasta or fresh tomato pasta.
+For a perfect summer meal, serve it with asparagus panzanella salad or bruschetta orzo salad.
 Try cooked salmon right on a salad or eat it on a bun with lettuce and tomato, or a dollop of creamy coleslaw.

 If you love the idea of easy dinners with only a few ingredients, be sure to take a look at my collection of 5 ingredient dinner recipes.
 Good eating doesn’t have to be complicated.